bartekus/platform/README.md

-# Logto React SDK + Encore App Example
+# Logto React SDK + Encore.ts API

-This is an example of how to do user authentication using [Logto](https://logto.io) together with an Encore app.
+This is an example of how to do user authentication using [Logto](https://logto.io) together with an Encore.ts backend api.

-For this example the sign in / sing out flow is abstracted away by the Logto React SDK, then in the Encore auth handler the JWT token is verified and the user is authenticated.
+For this example the sign in / sing out flow is abstracted away by the Logto React SDK, </br>
+then in the Encore auth handler the JWT token is verified and the user is authenticated.

 ## Prerequisites